 American policymakers are only just beginning to realize that we could save money by ending homelessness.
 Malcolm Gladwell wrote an excellent story entitled Million Dollar Murray about a homeless man who Gladwell claims had the highest annual medical bills of anyone in the state of Nevada.
 As Gladwell says, “living on the streets in a state of almost constant intoxication was a reliable way of getting sick.”
 Plus, Murray created huge criminal-justice-system costs.
 He sometimes got arrested multiple times on the same day.

 Atul Gawande wrote a similar account about a man he called call Frank Hendricks who was the most expensive patient in Camden New Jersey.
-What Hendricks really needed was cheap visits from a social worker, but instead America lavished him with repeated visits to emergency rooms.
+What Hendricks really needed was cheap visits from a social worker, but instead America lavished him with repeated, all-expense-paid visits to emergency rooms.
 These are both examples that show why Elizabeth Bradley argues that a little more social service spending could save money by reducing healthcare costs.

 Because of EMTALA, America could save money be being more generous to homeless people.
 We have been penny wise and pound foolish, but a major impediment to saving money is the compartmentalization of our social services.
 Ending homelessness would save money that goes to our police, courts, prisons, and especially our private hospitals, but they don’t know how to run a homeless program.
 Plus, our for-profit prison lobby is happy to have the business.
 Meanwhile, the social workers who know how to help the homeless don’t get the funding to house the Million-Dollar Murrays partly because Americans are so cash strapped after paying for our hospitals, lawyers, and prisons, that we don’t want to pay taxes to support homeless people.
 It is hard to convince voters that reducing homelessness is an investment that would save money in the long run if we did it right.